kamilkisiela/graphql-inspector/docs/index.md

 title: What is GraphQL Inspector?
 ---

 GraphQL Inspector outputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
-It helps you validate documents and fragments against a schema and even find similar or duplicated types.
+It will help you validate documents and fragments against a schema and even find similar or duplicated types.

 ![Example](/img/cli/demo.gif)